PratyushSubhadarshi/DevOps_Assignment/README.md

 # Explaining The Dockerfile

 ### FROM node:14
-FROM: Specifies the base image for this Docker image. node:14 indicates that this Docker image is built on top of the official Node.js image version 14, which provides Node.js runtime and npm.
+FROM: Specifies the base image for this Docker image. node:14 indicates that this Docker image is built on top of the official Node.js image version 14.

 ### RUN useradd -m -r pratyush
 RUN: Executes a command during the image build process.
 Here, useradd -m -r pratyush creates a new user named pratyush with the options:
     -m: Creates a home directory for the user.
--r: Creates a system user (non-interactive) with no password and no home directory created.
+    -r: Creates a system user with no password and no home directory created.

 ### WORKDIR /server
 WORKDIR: Sets the working directory for subsequent instructions in the Dockerfile.
 Here, /server is set as the working directory inside the container.

 ### COPY package*.json ./
 COPY: Copies files or directories from the host filesystem into the Docker image.
-This line copies package.json and package-lock.json (if it exists) from the host's current directory into the /server directory of the Docker image.
+This line copies package.json and package-lock.json from the host's current directory into the /server directory of the Docker image.

 ### RUN npm install --unsafe-perm
 RUN: Executes a command during the image build process.
 Here, npm install --unsafe-perm installs Node.js dependencies defined in package.json.
 The --unsafe-perm flag is used to ensure npm runs scripts with root privileges (since pratyush is not a root user).